Completed Projects

 Winner Avenue Waterline Replacement

-In 2023, an aging water main was replaced which resulted in utility service improvements for customers along Winner Avenue.
-The old water main, which was corroded, was replaced with 8” PVC piping from the south end of Winner Avenue to Woods Street. |
+This project replaced the aging water main in this area which will improve utility service for customers along Winner Avenue.
+The water main was replaced with 8” PVC piping from the south end of Winner Avenue to Woods Street.

 Projects Completed in 2022

-The Diamond Crest Neighborhood Park Playground features a slide, play landscaping features, fencing, and sidewalks. |
+The Diamond Crest Neighborhood Park Playground features a slide, play landscaping features, fencing, and sidewalks.

-Asphalt mill and overlay was performed on Tillman Road (from Highway 92 to 144th Street) and Hospital Drive. |
+Asphalt mill and overlay was performed on Tillman Road (from Highway 92 to 144th Street) and Hospital Drive.

 Downtown Streetscape Phase II

-The Downtown Streetscape Phase II project continued the Phase I Streetscape theme by introducing brick streetscape, parking spaces, light poles/banners, sidewalk improvements, and stormwater drainage improvements along Main Street from Commercial Street to Liberty Road (ending at Heritage Park). |
+The Downtown Streetscape Phase II project continued the Phase I Streetscape theme by introducing brick streetscape, parking spaces, light poles/banners, sidewalk improvements, and stormwater drainage improvements along Main Street from Commercial Street to Liberty Road (ending at Heritage Park).

 The wastewater treatment plant uses ultra-violet (UV) disinfection lights during the final treatment stage to eliminate coliform bacteria before discharging the effluent water into the Little Platte River.
-Replacement of the UV lights was mandatory and needed. |
+Replacement of the UV lights was mandatory and needed.

 Projects Completed in 2021